Luck by Chance

-The film marked Akhtar’s first collaboration as director with Excel Entertainment and was noted for its insider perspective on the Hindi film industry.
-Principal photography took place in Mumbai, with cinematography by Carlos Catalan.
-The music was composed by Shankar–Ehsaan–Loy, with lyrics by Javed Akhtar.

-Released theatrically on 30 January 2009, Luck by Chance received widespread critical acclaim, with particular praise for its screenplay, performances, and realistic portrayal of the film industry.
-The film earned approximately ₹28 crore (US$3.9 million) worldwide against a modest production budget, emerging as a moderate box office success.
+Luck by Chance was released on 30 January 2009, and was a moderate commercial success.
+However, it received widespread critical acclaim, with major praise for its novel concept, story, screenplay, dialogues, and performances by the cast.
 At the 55th Filmfare Awards, Luck by Chance received 5 nominations, including Best Supporting Actor (Rishi) and Best Supporting Actress (Kapadia), and won Best Debut Director (Zoya, tying with Ayan Mukerji for Wake Up Sid).